-This slow-roasted porchetta is a real comfort meal, but perfect as a sandwich filler too.
+This slow-roasted porchetta is a real comfort meal but perfect as a sandwich filler.
 It brings back sweet memories.
-Many years ago, somewhere in Tuscany, I was sheltering from the rain in a porch clinging on to my porchetta bap.
+Many years ago, somewhere in Tuscany, I was sheltering from the rain on a porch clinging to my porchetta bap.

 Inspired by Jamie Oliver